With every

 It is a viable

-strategy as long as a few stores are dealing in similar products.
+strategy if a few stores deal with similar products.
 However, as

 soon as more stores join the bandwagon, your store may face tough competition.